StanfordBDHG/HealthGPT/README.md

 # Template Application

-This repository contains the StanfordBDHG Template Application.
+This repository contains the Stanforf CardinalKit Template Application.
 It serves as a template repository for projects requiering a mobile application using a continous integration and continous delivery setup.

 ## Continous Delivery Workflows